Josh Cuevas

+Joshua Cuevas (born September 15, 2003) is an American professional football tight end for the Baltimore Ravens of the National Football League (NFL).
+He played college football for the Cal Poly Mustangs, the Washington Huskies, and the Alabama Crimson Tide.
+Cuevas was selected by the Ravens in the fifth round of the 2026 NFL draft.

-Early life and high school
+Early life

-Cuevas attended high school at Campbell Hall School located in Los Angeles, California.
+Cuevas attended Campbell Hall School in Los Angeles, California.
 Coming out of high school, he committed to play college football for the Cal Poly Mustangs.

 College career

 Cal Poly

-During his first collegiate season in 2021, he hauled in four passes for 56 yards in three games, using the season to redshirt.
-During the 2022 season, Cuevas had a breakout season, recording 58 receptions for 678 yards and six touchdowns.
-After the conclusion of the 2022 season, he decided to enter his name into the NCAA transfer portal.
+As a freshman in 2021, Cuevas caught four passes for 56 yards in three games, using the season to redshirt.
+During the 2022 season, Cuevas recorded 58 receptions for 678 yards and six touchdowns.
+After the season, he entered his name into the NCAA transfer portal.

 Washington

 Cuevas transferred to play for the Washington Huskies.
-During the 2023 season, he hauled in four passes for 164 yards and a touchdown.
-After the conclusion of the 2023 season, Cuevas once again decided to enter his name into the NCAA transfer portal.
+In 2023, he caught four passes for 164 yards and a touchdown.
+After the 2023 season, Cuevas once again entered his name into the NCAA transfer portal.

 Alabama

 Cuevas transferred to play for the Alabama Crimson Tide.
-During his first season with the Crimson Tide in 2024, he hauled in 16 passes for 218 yards and a touchdown.
-In week one of the 2025 season, Cuevas hauled in three receptions for 31 yards and a touchdown in a loss to Florida State.
+During his first season with the Crimson Tide in 2024, he caught 16 passes for 218 yards and a touchdown.
+In the 2025 season opener, Cuevas recorded three receptions for 31 yards and a touchdown in a loss to Florida State.

+Professional career

+Cuevas was selected by the Baltimore Ravens with the 173rd overall pick in the 5th round of the 2026 NFL Draft.